learnk8s/learnk8s.io/src/best-practices/configuration.md

 > Please note that it is not possible to inspect the master nodes of managed clusters such as GKE, EKS and AKS, using `kube-bench`.
 The master nodes are controlled and managed by the cloud provider.

+### Disable metadata cloud providers metada API

+Cloud platforms (AWS, Azure, GCE, etc.) often expose metadata services locally to instances.

+By default, these APIs are accessible by pods running on an instance and can contain cloud credentials for that node, or provisioning data such as kubelet credentials.

+These credentials can be used to escalate within the cluster or to other cloud services under the same account.

+### Restrict access to alpha or beta features

+Alpha and beta Kubernetes features are in active development and may have limitations or bugs that result in security vulnerabilities.

+Always assess the value an alpha or beta feature may provide against the possible risk to your security posture.

+When in doubt, disable features you do not use.

 ## Authentication

-When you use `kubectl` you authenticate yourself against the kube-apiserver component.
+When you use `kubectl`, you authenticate yourself against the kube-api server component.

 Kubernetes supports different authentication strategies:

 - **Static Tokens**: are difficult to invalidate and should be avoided
 - **Bootstrap Tokens**: same as static tokens above
 - **Basic Authentication** transmits credentials over the network in cleartext
-- **X509 client certs** requires renewing and redistributing client certs on a regular basis
+- **X509 client certs** requires renewing and redistributing client certs regularly
 - **Service Account Tokens** are the preferred authentication strategy for applications and workloads running in the cluster
-- **OpenID Connect (OIDC) Tokens**: best authentication strategy for end users as OIDC integrates with your identity provider such as AD, AWS IAM, GCP IAM, etc.
+- **OpenID Connect (OIDC) Tokens**: best authentication strategy for end-users as OIDC integrates with your identity provider such as AD, AWS IAM, GCP IAM, etc.

 You can learn about the strategies in more detail [in the official documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).

 ### Use OpenID (OIDC) tokens as a user authentication strategy

-Kubernetes supports various authentication methods including OpenID Connect (OIDC).
+Kubernetes supports various authentication methods, including OpenID Connect (OIDC).

-OpenID Connect allows single sign on (SSO) such as your Google Identity to connect to a Kubernetes cluster and other development tools.
+OpenID Connect allows single sign-on (SSO) such as your Google Identity to connect to a Kubernetes cluster and other development tools.

-You don't need to remember or manage credentials separately, you could have several clusters connect to the same OpenID provider.
+You don't need to remember or manage credentials separately.

+You could have several clusters connect to the same OpenID provider.

 You can [learn more about the OpenID connect in Kubernetes](https://thenewstack.io/kubernetes-single-sign-one-less-identity/) in this article.